Acupressure Points for Gas Relieve and Prevention

 Check this Also: Acupressure Points to Induce Labor

-How to apply acupressure for gas relieves:
+How to apply acupressure for gas relief:

 One finds different pressure points in the body to help with gas relief; however, before we provide you with the acupressure points, one needs to know how to apply pressure to them: